krawaller/krawaller.github.io/_source/files/posts/mastertemplate.md

 ispost: true
 ```

-This means that should we change templating tactics, we don't need to update all individual files, instead we can simply add some logic to this loop.
+This means that should we change templating tactics, we don't need to update all individual files, instead we can simply add some logic to our mini plugin loop.

 The last thing added in the example above, `ispost: true`, allows us to simplify doing post-specific stuff in the Handlebars templates.
 Testing for equality in Handlebars is [complicated](http://stackoverflow.com/questions/8853396/logical-operator-in-a-handlebars-js-if-conditional), but testing truthiness is easy, which is why the `ispost` type variables are useful.
 As an example, here's a snippet from the master template: